liamcottle/reticulum-meshchat/README.md

   -h, --help            show this help message and exit --host [HOST]         The address the web server should listen on.
   --port [PORT]         The port the web server should listen on.
+  --headless            Web browser will not automatically launch when this flag is passed.
   --identity-file IDENTITY_FILE
                         Path to a Reticulum Identity file to use as your LXMF address.
   --identity-base64 IDENTITY_BASE64
                         A base64 encoded Reticulum Identity to use as your LXMF address.
+  --generate-identity-file GENERATE_IDENTITY_FILE
+                        Generates and saves a new Reticulum Identity to the provided file path and then exits.
+  --generate-identity-base64
+                        Outputs a randomly generated Reticulum Identity as base64 and then exits.
+  --reticulum-config-dir RETICULUM_CONFIG_DIR
+                        Path to a Reticulum config directory for the RNS stack to use (e.g: ~/.reticulum) --storage-dir STORAGE_DIR
+                        Path to a directory for storing databases and config files (default: ./storage)
 ```

 ## Using an existing Reticulum Identity